chattean/note-taker/README.md

 ## Description

-This will save save a note and edit a note as well as delete a note (you have to refresh inorder to see the note deleted)
+This will save save a note and edit a note as well as delete a note (you have to refresh in order to see the note deleted)

 ## Table of Contents